Survey team at Urenui River Bridge 176

 How to Use This Site

-Click any marker to view site details including water quality, species, and eel counts
+Click any marker to view site details including water quality, species, and tuna counts

 Water Quality Tab

-View pH, temperature, and water clarity readings from all 8 sites
+View pH, temperature, and water clarity readings from all 8 Biospheres

-Individual eel measurements – length, weight, and size class for each tuna caught
+Individual tuna measurements – length, weight, and size class for each tuna caught

 Species Summary Tab